Dorian-Chapoulie/DungeonsHeroes/README.md

 | Torch | ![](https://i.ibb.co/kmj4FnB/torch.png)| Allows to regain some health if you are near|
 | Key | ![](https://i.ibb.co/bgks91K/key.png)| Allows to unlock a special door|

+# Ulti
+Your ulti can revive your friend.
+Just press 'A' and your friend will respawn.
+You can only use your ulti if your friend is dead and if you have unlocked your ulti (100%).
+You gain points everytime you touch an enemy.

 # Required

 + WampServer